deepaksilokaofficial/AKS/README.md

-# Integrating Docker image with ACI
+# Integrating Docker image with AKS

 ## Steps
 1. Create Dockerfile consisting of commands which we want to execute.                                                                                                                                           <p></p>